 The blue, underlined titles below link to assets I’m happy to share.
 If you have any feedback — positive or negative — pass it along.
-Whether or not we agree, alternate points of view pressure test ideas and can make them stronger, so thank you in advance.
+Whether or not we agree, alternate points of view pressure test ideas, making them stronger, so thank you in advance.

 During the nine remarkable months when Mike Fetrow and I explored our entrepreneurial side with Fetrow Ryan & Partners, we assembled our thoughts and created a website on Advertising Comedy filmmaking for a potential client.